typography-interaction-2526/typography-interaction-2526.github.io/content/topic/box-model/index.md

 ## Padding

 Next comes [`padding`](https://developer.mozilla.org/en-US/docs/Web/CSS/padding), which extends the element’s area around the content.
-It’s easiest to think of this as an *inset* (if we’ve made our `box-sizing` the logical `border-box`, above):
+It’s easiest to think of this as an *inset* (if we’ve made our `box-sizing` the more-intuitive `border-box`, above):
 <!-- .balance -->

 [<cite>Padding – MDN</cite>](https://developer.mozilla.org/en-US/docs/Web/CSS/padding)